REMEDY : BNSSG referral pathways & Joint Formulary

 It is not recommended to check estradiol levels routinely.
 Doses should be adjusted based on symptom control.

-If using oral estrogens, the levels cannot be interpreted and should not be taken.
+Levels can only be interpreted for people using transdermal estradiol.
+If using oral estradiol, the levels cannot be interpreted and should not be taken.

 If symptoms are not being controlled by an increased dose of estrogen consider: